 Key message: it takes 6 engaged employees to clean up after one disengaged employee

-Personally I’ve always strongly believed that recruiting the right people is the #1 key to creating an engaged team.
+My personal personally has always been: I strongly believed that recruiting the right people is the #1 key to creating an engaged team.
 Recruit the right people and then take really good care of them.

 It’s all very well finding and recruiting the best, how they are then taken care of in the long term is what ensures the long term success of the business.